What is a W-4 Form?

 You are exempt if you meet the following criteria:

 - For the prior year, you had a right to a refund of all federal income tax withheld because you had no tax liability

 - For the current year, you expect a refund of all federal income tax withheld because you expect to have no tax liability

-This is the good part – you can complete a new W-4 at any time to change the number ofallowances you claim going forward.
-If you are pretty far into the tax year, you may want to increase your withholdings a little further.
+This is the good part – you can complete a new W-4 at any time to change the amount of withholding you claim going forward.
+If it’s far into the tax year, you may want to have a set amount withheld from your remaining paychecks.
 This will help compensate for amounts that would have been withheld earlier in the year.
-While it’s a more significant decrease of your monthly income, it helps ensure that you do not have a large liability at tax time.
-If you do need to do that, make sure to adjust the amount back at the beginning of the next year.
-Here is an example to clarify this:
+While it could decrease of your monthly income, it helps ensure you have a tax liability come tax time.
+(Just make sure to adjust the amount back at the beginning of the next year.)

-Jamie had a co-worker that told her she could avoid paying some taxes if she claimed to be exempt from withholding.
-Jamie now realizes that she is not exempt, but it is already July.
-Normally Jamie would be able to just use one allowance, because she is single and doesn’t have any children.
-However, since she has not been withholding any amounts for the first half of the tax year, she might go ahead and use zero allowances to withhold a little bit more for the rest of the year to compensate.
-In January she will then complete a new W-4 using one exemption, since she has not had any major life changes.
+Here is an example to clarify this: On the advice of a friend, Jamie claimed less withholding on her Form W-4 in order to increase her take-home pay.
+Normally, Jamie would be able to allow her employer to withholding based on her filing status and tax rate, because she is single and doesn’t have any children.
+However, since she has not been withholding sufficient amounts for the first half of the tax year, she might go ahead and decide to withhold a little bit more for the rest of the year to compensate.
+She should also consider having a set additional amount withheld.
+In January, she will then complete a new W-4 leaving out the additional withholding, since she has not had any major life changes.

 So, have we properly answered, “What’s a W-4 form” and all related W-4 questions?
 Even with all W-4 information explained, the topic can be a bit tricky.
 For more guidance, consult a tax pro for more help.